 Your DIY Design Secret Weapon – Easil is the Drag-and-Drop Design tool that helps you create Visual Content SO good it looks like a Pro designed it.

 If you've been following my blog for a while, you'll have heard me talk about Easil.
 I discovered Easil in 2016 when I was sick of all the DIY templates starting to look a bit “same same”.

 Easil stood out to me initially (and still does) because of the sheer quality of the templates.
 I started to use it more and more, and it's been my primary go-to visual design tool for well over a year now.
 I even joined their team recently as Chief Storyteller because I like what they are doing so much.

-The other thing that drew me to Easil was the ability to design at a basic level OR take it up a notch and use designer-level features like Layers, Design Merge (merging elements of different designs) and Text Effects.
-So much so that many designers love designing in Easil but it’s awesome for non-designers as it’s so easy to get started.
-I also love that Easil is intuitive in that you just have to click on your image or text and the exact tool kit or “Action Bar” you need pops up in the dashboard area.
-It’s slick!
+Easil recently changed the game for DIY Design Tools and it's my pick for the best Canva alternative, with their new team features including brand locking and brand kit (see below).
+You can design at a basic level OR take it up a notch and use designer-level features like Layers, Design Merge (merging elements of different designs) and Text Effects.
+So much so that many designers love designing in Easil but it's awesome for non-designers as it's so easy to get started.

 Easil is always creating new templates and keeping ahead of social media trends – for instance they have a huge selection of Instagram Story templates.
 Match this up with the sheer professional quality of the templates, and it's a win for me.